nminoru/pib/README.md

 pib is a software-based InfiniBand HCA driver.
-It provides InfiniBand functions without real IB HCA & fabric.

-pib aims to be accurate IB simulator to assist developers
+It provides InfiniBand functions without real IB HCA & fabric. pib aims to simulate InfiniBand behavior accurately but not to get speed.

 pib contains the two components.